 Set up your space in a way that's conducive to slumber.
 Pack a cashmere wrap if you know you get chilly, don noise-cancelling headphones if you find it difficult to drown out chatter and select the right neck pillow for the way you like to sleep.
 The cosier you can make your seat, the more restful your shut-eye will be.

-During the flight, try to get up and stretch every few hours.
+During the flight, try to stretch every few hours.
 “Simple postures such as leaning forward and letting your head and neck flop is enough to get blood to the brain and mobilise the lower spine,” says Pollard.

 When you finally arrive, take a warm bath or shower and moisturise your skin, which could be dry from the plane.
 Meditate and make sure you drink lots of water – double what you’d usually consume.
 Pollard advises travellers not to nap –even if you’ve arrived in the morning, don’t take a nap even if you’re exhausted.
 Meditate sitting-up to rest, and once more in the early evening before dinner.
 Avoid alcohol and have an early night.
 “The result will be minimal to zero jet lag,” Pollard promises.